alvinnws/advent-of-code/2025/README.md

 A classic AOC problem involving 2D maps, easy to figure out the surrounding 8 blocks.
 For part 2, added another loop and deleted rolls as we went.
 ### Day 5
 This one messed with me as I initially kept the integer ranges in a dictionary.
 No idea why, but using a list was better as identical lower bounds create new ranges regardless, rather than overriding.
 Part 2 was straightforward as I just had to simplify the ranges and do a little math.
+### Day 6
+Don't know why I was quirky with the grand_total var name, but I did feel like it.
+Not too bad this day, just needed to mentally flip the whole file on part 2 to solve.
+### Day 7
+Accidentally solved part 2 before solving part 1 by misinterpreting the task at hand.
+Left my solution as is, so 07-2 is shorter than 07-1.
+Fantastic